Woodson has a B.A. and a master's in education. In his spare time, he writes helpful articles about home repair and DIY content.

 Internet service companies compete for your business because you are worth a lot of money.
-Think of it.
+Think about it.
 How often do people change their Internet service provider?
-Every new customer is worth hundreds if not thousands to a company, and losing a customer is worth just that much as well.
+Every new customer is worth hundreds, if not thousands, to a company, and losing a customer is worth just that much as well.
 So keep that in mind when you go to negotiate.
 They don't want to lose a customer.

-Arm yourself with any fliers or ads you have seen recently from CenturyLink so you know what the best deals are.
+- Arm yourself with any fliers or ads you have seen recently from CenturyLink so that you know what the best deals are.

 All in all, be prepared to spend some time.
 Calls can take over an hour to get the best deal, but the savings pay for your time.
 Also, keep in mind that there is likely a limit to how good a deal you can get.
 In my experience, that limit is whatever their best advertised deal for new customers is.
 If you push long enough, you should be able to get that deal.

 You might find your CenturyLink bill surprisingly higher than you thought it would be.
 There are a few possibilities.
 Firstly, there are always "connection charges" when you start a new service, even if they never send anyone to your home.

 If you don't have a new service, it may be that your introductory rate has run out, and you can call per the instructions above to get that rate back.
 If neither of these is true, call CenturyLink to find out what happened.
 Even if the charges are completely legitimate, they sometimes offer you $5 off just for calling.

 Another Talking Point